TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 11/Genesis 11.16.md

 ---

-And Eber lived four and thirty years, and begat Peleg:
+Eber lived thirty-four years, and became the father of Peleg.